Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

 Unmatched Camera Resolution and Dynamic Range

 The performance of a machine vision inspection system is dependent on the acquisition of high-quality images, enabling the system to “see” parts and defects in greater detail and apply meaningful evaluations to qualify these details.
 The resolution of a standard machine vision camera sensor will typically range from one to five megapixels.
-The VIS-I inspection system, however, leverages the superior resolution (up to 29MP) and dynamic range (up to 73.4 dB) of Radiant’s ProMetric Imaging Photometers and Colorimeters for unmatched image clarity.
-The dynamic range of the ProMetric camera’s CCD sensor enables the system to detect hairline variations on part surfaces caused by reflections of light (like shadows that indicate a scratch, or spectral reflections that indicate a metal component).
+The VIS-I inspection system, however, leverages the superior resolution (up to 29MP) and dynamic range (up to 73.4 dB) of Radiant’s ProMetric Imaging Photometers for unmatched image clarity.
+The dynamic range of the ProMetric camera’s CCD sensor enables the system to detect hairline variations on part surfaces caused by reflections of light (like shadows that indicate a drill hole, or spectral reflections that indicate a metal component).
 This, coupled with the camera’s high resolution, enable the VIS-I to image and classify defects with extreme precision while maintaining image processing speed and low image noise (reduced by interline thermal cooling of the ProMetric CCDs).
-The VIS-I can even detect defects that may go unnoticed by human inspectors, including light scratches on glass, gap variations of less than 1 mm between keys in a keyboard, or the presence or absence of tiny black screws from drill holes in a black component.
+The VIS-I can even detect defects that may go unnoticed by human inspectors, including misaligned cables and connectors, gap variations of less than 1 mm between keys in a keyboard, or the presence or absence of tiny black screws from drill holes in a black component.
 With tolerances so precise, the VIS-I provides a production-level inspection solution with the objectivity, endurance, and repeatability of a machine vision system, while achieving visual inspection capability equal to and even surpassing human perception.
 This combination addresses manufacturing demands for both operational efficiency and absolute product quality in high-value and high-risk products.

 Photometric-Based Image Analysis